Zokiasu/zokiasu/README.md

 ## 🚀 About Me
-I am a freelance frontend developer specializing in Vue.JS/Nuxt.JS.
-I am currently available for new missions.
+I am a french front-end developer specializing in VueJS/NuxtJS.
+I'm available as a freelancer for new missions.

 ## 🛠 Skills